Hastings, Florida: Education

 It is in the St. Johns County School District.

 Zoned schools include South Woods Elementary School, Gamble Rogers Middle School, and Pedro Menendez High School.

 The Hastings High School was built in 1924 to provide education for the children of the farmers in the southwest corner of the county.
 In 1985 it closed, and the Hastings Branch of the St. Johns County Public Library is located in this building.
 Hastings Elementary School was replaced by Hastings Elementary-Junior High School, which occupied the former high school facility, in 1985.
-In 1992 it dropped its junior high school program.
+In 1992, it dropped its junior high school program.
 The school, now Hastings Elementary School, was in operation until its 2005 closure.
 South Woods Elementary opened in the fall of that year, replacing Hastings Elementary.

-The only public school in the town post-2005 was the Hastings Youth Academy, an Alternative school.
+The only public school in the town after 2005 was the Hastings Youth Academy, an alternative school.

 St. Johns County Public Library has a library in the former school.